roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

  "Oh, I fucking knew it, Tom."
 Mom said.
 I looked up as she rolled her eyes at me.
 "This is why I held off on giving you a shot at me.
 I knew you wouldn't know the first thing about how to handle a body like mine."
 Mom slid from under me and stepped off the bed.
 My vision was obscured as she stood in front of me.
 I blinked rapidly, trying to clear up my vision so I could get one good look at her body in full.
 My vision started to clear as I blinked, and finally, just as my vision was about to clear, my mom pulled her silk robe around her body, closing it just as my gaze cleared.
 I now looked at her, clothed in just this thin, silky purple robe, hanging barely lower than her ass, now hiding the body I craved.
 Her hard nipples poked against the silk material.
 She looked down at me, shaking her head disappointedly.

  "I gave you one shot, hon, and you fucking blew it." she sneered at me.
 I had never felt so low in my life, my mother shaming me as not man enough to slake her thirst.
 "If you think I'm gonna give you another chance, keep dreaming."
-Report_Story #5